vicky-masai/resume-builder/README.md

 For the online preview use deployed link.

-Copyright © reserved: you don't have permision to use my code and any where for that you have to take permission form me.
+Copyright Notice: All rights reserved.
+Permission is required to use my code in any form, and you must obtain explicit permission from me.